Registration for Classes

 Registration Process Overview

-• New Registration Portal- Go to lawrence.edu and select MyLU in the top right corner.
 Once in MyLU, you should see In your icon list, the New Registration Portal icon.
-Once you select the New Registration Portal icon, you will see options to plan, prepare, view registration information, browse classes, and register.
+Select the New Registration Portal icon and you will see options to plan, prepare, view registration information, browse classes, and register.

 Faculty advisors release advising holds through their List of Advisees in the Advising Menu.
 Instructors give approval to register through the Instructor Menu.
 See Hints for Students and Hints for Faculty for additional information on working with and navigating the system.